By Tobin Harris

 This article is for people who want to develop an app in the UK and need to know what it will cost.
-We take a look at how much it is to develop an app in the UK.
+We take a look at how much it costs to develop an app in the UK.

 Before jumping in, I'm going to give you the summary: The cost of developing an app in the UK can be pretty much as much or as little as you want it to cost.
 I know this sounds like a trick answer, but it's true.